reallyreadit/blog/_posts/2021-02-22-the-readup-growth-hypothesis.markdown

 And that’s why that number — that “x” — is so very important.
 The first Writer payouts can be small, but not so small that they’re meaningless.
 Writers won’t cash out for just three or four dollars.
 But they will for fifty.

 We’ve done the math and we like our odds.
 But more importantly, we like our value proposition.
 Unlike our competitors (Medium and Substack, for example) we don’t ask Writers to feed Readup with lots of new writing in order to have a chance at making money.
-Instead, Writers earn money every time they’re read on Readup.
+Instead, Writers earn money every time they’re read on Readup, no matter where they're published.
 Every complete read triggers a payment.
-Most of the Writers who do well on Readup write high-quality, evergreen stuff.
+Many of the Writers who are currently doing well on Readup write high-quality, evergreen stories for the world's top publications.
 The Article of the Day (AOTD) trophy is the ultimate prize.
 Soon, it will have a major financial reward attached to it.

 Within this massive new vision there are hundreds of features that still need to be built.
 For example, each one of the following features is actually about a dozen smaller features: Writer Verification, Writer Profiles, and Writer Earnings to put on the Writer Profiles.